Parallel-NetCDF/PnetCDF/sneak_peek.md

 * New error code
   + NC_EADIOS, NF_EADIOS, NF90_EADIOS
-    ADIOS library internal error that does not corresponds to any PnetCDF error code
+    ADIOS library internal error that does not corresponds to any PnetCDF error code.

 * New PnetCDF hint
   + none